klahnakoski/spread-server/README.md

 ### Master Nodes

 * Queries on the metadata cubes are run on all masters
-* Node making request performs comparision for determining truth
+* Node making request performs comparison for determining truth
 * query balancing / resource balancing